The difference between a Full Frame and a Crop Sensor camera is the difference in the size of the sensor that records the image.

 As with cropped sensors, full frame options abound with features designed specifically for sports, low light, portraits, landscapes and all round categories.

-I suppose you can still pay astronomical amounts for a full frame camera but then not as much as originally and certainly with more benefits and features – 50 megapixels is not unusual these days.
+You can still pay a high price for a full frame camera but nowhere near as much as originally and you will most certainly get a camera with more benefits and features – 50 megapixels is not unusual these days.

 Who knows where we will end up?